See It Through

 Meet it squarely, face to face.”

-- Symbolism: Symbolism is a use of symbols to signify ideas and qualities to give meanings different from their literal meanings.
+- Symbolism: Symbolism is the use of symbols to signify ideas and qualities to give meanings different from their literal meanings.
 “Black clouds” are the symbols of problems a person faces in life.
+Additionally, eyes, face, shoulders, and other body parts show the poet imagining the indomitable spirit of a human being to face adversity.

 - Metaphor: It is a figure of speech in which an implied comparison is made between different objects.
-For example, “Plant your feet and take a brace”.
-Here, planting stands for preparing oneself for the problems.
+For example, “Plant your feet and take a brace.”
+Here, planting stands for preparing oneself for problems.
 The second example is in the first line of the second stanza “Black may be the clouds about you”.
-Here the ‘black clouds’ stands for the challenges of life.
+Here the ‘black clouds’ stands for the challenges of life; and “Keep yourself in fighting trim” shows that one should maintain a state of readiness, comparing it to being physically prepared for combat.

 Analysis of Poetic Devices in “See It Through”